 Pace Bend Park Trail is a 4.3 mile loop trail located near Spicewood, TX that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible year-round.
+The trail is primarily used for hiking, camping, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Did a ~3 mi trail with my 55 year old mom.
 We drove around the main park road and parked at Tatum Cove.
 Did the Abbey Road Trail over to Gracy Cove.
 Walked down to the water and enjoyed the scenery and let the dogs swim.
 Then took Abbey Road back and hung out in Tatum Cove and watched the boats come in.
 Even though a short hike, it requires that you go up over the top of the park and then back so had nice elevation with great views on both sides.
 Will def come back for swimming in the summer.